[% total_qty %][%% basket.cost_subtotal|multi_currency %%] [%% 0|multi_currency %%]

 Our focus is on enabling every pupil to achieve their full potential.
 Our Integrated Curriculum therefore brings together the academic, the co-curricular and pupil health and wellbeing to provide a coordinated, genuine all-round education with the pupil at the heart.

 Our Learning Skills Team continues to provide timetabled support.
 Our Junior Years teachers have devised activities which ensure that pupils stay engaged with one another and have a chance to work and play alongside their friends virtually, whilst our Senior Years Guidance Teachers meet their groups online every week and continue to provide one to one pastoral support.
+PE lessons and music tuition - around 500 virtual individual music lessons a week - also take place online.

 Building essential skills